Atrial Fibrillation

 Some of our focus areas include:

-• Using different forms of energy for ablation procedures, including cold, heat, and laser
+• Using different forms of energy for ablation procedures, including cold, or heat

 Our AFib Research